 Created by Attilla Danko, it's the astronomer's forecast.
 At a glance, it shows when it will be cloudy or clear for the next few days.
 It's a prediction of when Daytona Beach, FL, will have good weather for astronomical observing.

 The data comes from a forecast model developed by Allan Rahill of the Canadian Meteorological Centre.
 CMC's numerical weather forecasts are unique because they are specifically designed for astronomers.
 But they have 1180 forecast maps.
 It can be a chore to find the one map that tells you if you can observe tonight.

-So, I (Attilla Danko) wrote a script to generate the images like the one above which summarizes CMC's forecast images just for Daytona Beach and the surroundings out to about 10 miles.
+So, Attilla Danko wrote a script to generate the images like the one above which summarizes CMC's forecast images just for Daytona Beach and the surroundings out to about 10 miles.

 Details: Read the image from left to right.
 Each column represents a different hour.
 The colors of the blocks are the colors from CMC's forecast maps for that hour.
 The two numbers at the top of a column is the time.
 A digit 1 on top of a 3 means 13:00 or 1pm.
 It's local time, in 24hr format.
-(Local time for Daytona Beach is -5.0 hours from GMT.)
+(Local time for Daytona Beach is -4.0 hours from GMT.)
 Single blocks mean separate forecast data for each hour.
 Connected blocks mean one forecast calculation for several hours.

 It's always wise to click on a colored block for the hour you want to observe and see if your location is close to a cloud edge.

 CMC's text page explaining this forecast is here.

 The line, labeled Transparency, forecasts the transparency of the air.
 Here 'transparency' means just what astronomers mean by the word: the total transparency of the atmosphere from ground to space.
 It's calculated from the total amount of water vapor in the air.
 It is somewhat independant of the cloud cover forecast in that there can be isolated clouds in a transparent air mass, and poor transparency can occur when there is very little cloud.